|Mode of study||HE Part-time|

 Specialist Units: Electrical & Electronic Technology; Electrical/Electronic Principles; Mechanical Technology; Electrical Machines; Mathematics; Electrical Power; Instrumentation & Measurement; Engineering Applications; Signal Processing Technology; Personal Development; Modern Communications; Design Project; Applied Electronics; Control Technology; Work Based Project.

 The Foundation Degree is a three year programme.
-You will be required to attend college for one day per week.
+You will be required to attend college for one day per week (Wednesday for year 1).
 The academic year is split into two 12 week semesters.

-At Shrewsbury College we do our best to make HE study as easy as possible for you and that includes making living away from home for the first time an exciting prospect, rather than a cause for concern.
-If you’re planning on studying at a higher level at Shrewsbury College, student accommodation is now available in the centre of Shrewsbury.
-For more information please follow this link: http://www.shropshire.gov.uk/shire-services/mardol-house-student-accommodation/
+We do our best to make HE study as easy as possible for you and that includes making living away from home for the first time an exciting prospect, rather than a cause for concern.
+Student accommodation is now available in the centre of Shrewsbury.

 This course is awarded by Staffordshire University